Aerial photo of a Dearborn neighborhood

 The final plan will include the following:

-Construction Bidders Toolkit that consists of design guidelines and construction documents for four housing typologies: single-family with an accessory dwelling unit, duplex, triplex, and quadplex.
+Construction Bidders Toolkit that consists of design guidelines and construction documents for multiple housing types.

 Neighborhood Master Plan that establishes draft zoning ordinance language for an overlay district, a conceptual neighborhood-scale stormwater management plan, and a conceptual redevelopment plan for all city-owned parcels.